Waldo CLI

 command.

-If you ever need to uninstall Waldo CLI, simply delete the executable from that
+If you ever need to uninstall Waldo CLI, simply delete the executable from the install location.

 Usage

-In order to use the CLI, you need to obtain the upload token from Waldo for your app.
-This is used to authenticate with the Waldo backend on each call.
+In order to use Waldo CLI to upload an existing build of your app, you need to obtain the upload token from Waldo for your app.
+This is used to authenticate with the Waldo backend on each call to waldo upload

 $ waldo upload /path/to/YourApp --upload_token <<waldoUploadToken>>